-A pioneering work in identifying underlying dynamic models from noisy data is that of Liang and Wu (2008).
-Their method is also a two-stage method.
-In the functional estimation stage, they use a local polynomial regression to estimate the value of the function and its derivatives.
-Subsequently, in the model identification stage, they use the least squares method.
-Following this work, various extensions have been proposed.
+A pioneering work of identifying the underlying dynamic models from noisy data is Liang and Wu (2008).
+This method is also a two-stage method, where in the functional estimation stage, Liang and Wu (2008) use the local polynomial regression to estimate the value of the function and its derivatives.
+Subsequently, in the model identification stage, Liang and Wu (2008) use the least squares method.
+Following this pioneering work, various extensions have been proposed.

-The first class of extensions modifies the functional estimation stage of

-Liang and Wu (2008), and can be divided into three categories.
+The first class of extensions is to modify the functional estimation stage of Liang and Wu (2008), and we can divide these existing extensions into three categories.
 (F1).
-In the numerical differentiation category (Wu et al., 2012), the derivative $\frac{\partial}{\partial x}u(x,t)$ is simply approximated as $\frac{\partial}{\partial x}u(x,t) \approx \frac{u(x+\Delta x,t)-u(x-\Delta x,t)}{2\Delta x}$ , where $(x+\Delta x,t)$ and $(x - \Delta x, t)$ are the two closest points to (x, t) in the x-domain.
-The essence of numerical differentiation is to approximate the first-order derivative as the slope of a nearby secant line.
-Although the implementation is easy, the approximation results can be highly biased, because its accuracy depends greatly on $\Delta x$ : a small value of $\Delta x$ yields large rounding errors in the subtraction (Ueberhuber, 2012), and a large value of $\Delta x$ leads to poor performance when estimating the tangent slope using secants.
-Thus, this naive numerical differentiation is not preferred owing to its bias.
+In the numerical differentiation category (Wu et al., 2012), the derivative $\frac{\partial}{\partial x}u(x,t)$ is simply approximated as $\frac{\partial}{\partial x}u(x,t) \approx \frac{u(x+\Delta x,t)-u(x-\Delta x,t)}{2\Delta x}$ , where $(x+\Delta x,t), (x-\Delta x,t)$ are two closest points of (x, t) in x-domain.
+The essence of numerical differentiation is to approximate the first order derivative as the slope of a nearby secant line.
+Although the implementation is easy, the approximation results could be highly biased, because its accuracy highly depends on $\Delta x$ : a small value of $\Delta x$ yield large rounding errors in the subtraction (Ueberhuber, 2012); while a large value of $\Delta x$ leads to poor performance in the estimation of tangent slope by secants.
+Thus, this naive numerical differentiation is not the preferred due to its bias.
 (F2).
-In the basis expansion category, researchers first approximate the unknown functions using basis expansion methods, and then approximate the derivatives of the underlying function as those of the approximated functions.
-There are multiple options for the choice of bases.
+In the basis expansion category, researchers first approximate the unknown functions by the basis expansion methods and then approximate the derivatives of underlying function as the derivatives of the approximated functions.
+As for the choice of bases, there are multiple options in the existing literature.
 The most popular basis is the local polynomial basis (see Liang and Wu, 2008; Bär et al., 1999; Schaeffer, 2017; Rudy et al., 2017; Parlitz and Merkwirth, 2000).
-Another popular choice is the spline basis (see Wu et al., 2012; Xun et al., 2013; Wang et al., 2019).
-Our proposed method belongs here.
-In this category, the major limitation of existing approaches is the potentially high computational complexity.
+Another popular choice of basis is the spline basis (see Wu et al., 2012; Xun et al., 2013; Wang et al., 2019).
+Our proposed method belongs to here.
+In this category, the major limitation of the existing approaches is the potentially high computational complexity.
 For instance, the local polynomial basis requires computational complexity of order max{ $O(M^2N), O(MN^2)$ } in the functional estimation stage.
-However, we show that our proposed SAPDEMI method requires only O(MN).
-The sample size of the dataset $\mathcal{D}$ is MN, so it takes at least MN numerical operations to read $\mathcal{D}$ .
-Consequently, the lowest possible bound, in theory, is O(MN), As achieved by our proposed SAPDEMI method.
+However, we will show that our proposed SAPDEMI method only requires O(MN).
+And notice the sample size of the dataset $\mathcal{D}$ is MN, so it takes at least MN numerical operations to read $\mathcal{D}$ .
+Consequently, the lowest possible bound in theory is O(MN), and this is what achieved by our proposed SAPDEMI method.
 (F3).
-In the machine or deep learning category, researchers first fit unknown functions using machine/deep learning methods, and then approximate the derivatives of the underlying functions as those of the approximated functions.
-A popular machine/deep learning method is the neural network (NN) approach.
-For instance, Srivastava et al. (2020) use an artificial neural network (ANN).
-These methods are limited by potential overfitting and the selection of the hyper-parameters.
+In the machine or deep learning category, researchers first fit unknown functions by certain machine/deep learning methods and then approximate the derivatives of underlying functions as the derivatives of the approximated functions.
+One of the popular machine/deep learning methods is the neural network (NN) approach.
+For instance, Srivastava et al. (2020) use the artificial neural network (ANN).
+Its limitation is the potential overfitting as well as the selection of the hyper-parameters.